opensearch-project/documentation-website/_api-reference/cluster-health.md

 ## Required permissions

-If you use the security plugin, make sure you have the appropriate permissions:
+If you use the Security plugin, make sure you have the appropriate permissions:
 `cluster:monitor/health`.

 ## Returning cluster health by awareness attribute